Rust: Generics Considered Colorful

 }

 Note that this trait object is general enough to work with many data structures.
-For example, we can still use a Box
+For example, we can still use a Box with this implementation:

 // Previous code not shown.